teeu97/lineage-entropy/README.md

 	- scipy
 	- rpy2

-  by typing `pip install numpy scipy pandas seaborn biopython python-igraph graphviz networkx scipy rpy2` into your terminal or command prompt **if you do not use conda environment**.
+  **If you do not use conda environment** type `pip install numpy scipy pandas seaborn biopython python-igraph graphviz networkx scipy rpy2` into your terminal or command prompt.

   **For conda environment,** you can use command `conda install numpy scipy pandas seaborn biopython python-igraph graphviz networkx scipy rpy2`.

 3. - If you want to analyze FASTQ files, you can navigate to **Fastq_Decomplexation** folder.
 Instructions for analysis can be found inside.